mdk/mdk-code-snippets/README.markdown

 You're encouraged to do whatever you want with the code here.
 All stuff is MIT X11 license *except* if otherwise noted in the header.

+The javascript examples require the firebug firefox extension for printing stuff to the console.